Peter Sommer Travels

 Day 1: Arrival in Istanbul.
 Meet at the airport and transfer to hotel.
 Welcome drink and dinner.

-Day 2: A day in the great metropolis of Istanbul, gateway between east and west.
+Day 2: A day in the great metropolis of Istanbul, Turkey’s most dynamic city, gateway between east and west.
 An introduction to the tour in the archaeological museum beside the Alexander Sarcophagus, followed by some of the greatest sites of the city.

 Day 3: Follow the Marmara Sea to the mighty Hellespont.
 When Alexander the Great crossed he sacrificed to Poseidon and poured libations of wine to the spirits of the sea.
 We visit Achilles' tomb on the plain of Troy, where Alexander paid homage to the hero, running naked anointed with oil.
 At the legendary city itself, we explore the ruins swathed in myth.
 At the great temple of Athena, the fabled shield of Achilles was presented to Alexander - it would save his life during a siege in India.